akumria/puppet-postgresql/README.md

     }

-Read on, if your specific setup does not within this (admittedly simple) framework.
+Read on, if your specific setup does not fall within this (admittedly simple) framework.

 Create a user
 -------------